 There any many types of individual employee ownership schemes.
 Some of the main schemes include:

-EMI options are tax-favoured options aimed at smaller companies wanting to incentivise and retain key employees.
+EMIS options are tax-favoured options aimed at smaller companies wanting to incentivise and retain key employees.
 Such companies can grant employees options to acquire shares, with no income tax or national insurance contributions on any increase in the value of the shares, if the options are granted at market value.
 Any gain realised will be subject to capital gains tax.

-EMI options can be granted over the shares of any company, provided the following requirements are met:
+EMIS options can be granted over the shares of any company, provided the following requirements are met:

 - The gross assets of the company must not exceed £30 million at the time of grant.